 Fried clams anyone?

 Did you see the Mad Men episode when Don Draper and Megan visited a HoJo’s?
 Loved it.
 And loved Megan’s chevron pattern jacket.
-That whole show is one big helping of vintage goodness (with a scoop of excessive smoking, drinking and sex on top).
+That whole show was one big helping of vintage goodness (with a scoop of excessive smoking, drinking and sex on top).
+I miss it.